 The gaol was open for business in April 1841 and closed in November 1969.
 Along the way it housed WA's most famous bushranger, Moondyne Joe, who was caught at the Houghton Winery in the Swan Valley two years after escaping from Fremantle Prison.
 He was temporarily locked up at the Guildford Gaol, awaiting his return to Fremantle.

-Tours are available five days a week - contact the Swan Valley Visitor Centre for further info!
+Tours are available five days a week (Tuesday to Saturday) - contact the Swan Valley Visitor Centre for further info!